aslan-ng/python-bootstrapper/README.md

 ## Adapting to Your Own Project

+Typical approaches to extensibility often require users to:

+1. **Fork the library** and edit core code.
-1. Change the package name (bootstrapper) to match your own module.
+2. Change the package name (bootstrapper) to match your own module.
-2. Change package files and the base class name (Math) in `main.py` to your own.
+3. Change package files and the base class name (Math) in `main.py` to your own.
-3. In `__init__.py`, change `plugin_name` in `_discover_local` function.
+4. In `__init__.py`, change `plugin_name` in `_discover_local` function.
-4. Write `<plugin_name>.py` next to your script, subclassing your base class.
+5. Write `<plugin_name>.py` next to your script, subclassing your base class.
-5. Start using your customized package!
+6. Start using your customized package!
 In your entry-point, simply import your base class.
 The bootstrapper will swap in your subclass automatically.

+## Limitations
+This is a minimalistic, intentionally simple approach to enable plugin capability by local file discovery.
+The bootstrapper expects a **single plugin file** (`<plugin_name>.py`) placed next to your script.
+All plugin classes inside the file must inherit from the base class, and they will be **merged automatically into a single class at runtime**.
+No error reporting is provided if multiple classes define conflicting methods: the last class in the inheritance chain takes precedence silently.
+Finally, It does not support more advanced plugin lifecycle management (e.g., enabling/disabling plugins dynamically, multiple isolated plugins, or plugin priorities).